samzipper/website-HEAL/content/home/hero.md

 #  label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" #data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-**The HydroEcology of Agricultural Landscapes (HEAL) research group at the Kansas Geological Survey, led by Sam Zipper, studies:**
+**How do water and land management decisions impact the people, economy, and environment of the Great Plains?**

-How do water and land management decisions impact the people, economy, and environment of the Great Plains?
+hydrogeology | ecohydrology | socio-environmental synthesis